Petra: Conservation

-Issues

-The site suffers from a host of threats, including collapse of ancient structures, erosion from flooding and improper rainwater drainage, weathering from salt upwelling, improper restoration of ancient structures and unsustainable tourism.
-The last has increased substantially, especially since the site received widespread media coverage in 2007 during the New7Wonders of the World Internet and cellphone campaign.
+The site suffers from a host of threats, including collapse of ancient structures, erosion due to flooding and improper rainwater drainage, weathering from salt upwelling, improper restoration of ancient structures, and unsustainable tourism.
+The last has increased substantially, especially since the site received widespread media coverage in 2007 during the New 7 Wonders of the World Internet and cellphone campaign.
+Tourism has steadily grown, with Petra receiving 1.2 million total visitors in 2019.

-In an attempt to reduce the impact of these threats, the Petra National Trust (PNT) was established in 1989.
+In an attempt to reduce the problems, the Petra National Trust (PNT) was established in 1989.
 It has worked with numerous local and international organisations on projects that promote the protection, conservation, and preservation of the Petra site.
 Moreover, UNESCO and ICOMOS recently collaborated to publish their first book on human and natural threats to the sensitive World Heritage sites.
 They chose Petra as its first and the most important example of threatened landscapes.
 The presentation Tourism and Archaeological Heritage Management at Petra: Driver to Development or Destruction?
 (2012) was the first in a series to address the very nature of these deteriorating buildings, cities, sites, and regions.

-People for the Ethical Treatment of Animals (PETA) released a video in 2018 highlighting abuse against working animals in Petra.
+People for the Ethical Treatment of Animals (PETA) released a video in 2018 highlighting the abuse of working animals in Petra.
 PETA claimed that animals are forced to carry tourists or pull carriages every day.
 The video showed handlers beating and whipping working animals, with beatings intensifying when animals faltered.
-PETA also revealed some wounded animals, including camels with fly-infested, open wounds.
-The Jordanian authority running the site responded by proposing a veterinarian clinic, and by spreading awareness among animal handlers.
-In 2020, more video released by PETA indicated that conditions for the animals had not improved, and in 2021, the organization was running what appeared to be the only veterinary clinic in the area.
+PETA also showed some wounded animals, including camels with fly-infested, open wounds.
+The Jordanian authority running the site responded by proposing a veterinary clinic, and by undertaking to spread awareness among animal handlers.
+In 2020, more video released by PETA indicated that conditions for the animals had not improved and, in 2021, the organization was running what appeared to be the only veterinary clinic in the area.